Chase-san/FxMud/README.md

 # FxMud
-FxMud is a very simple and custom Java Mud server codebase.
+FxMud is a very simple and custom Java Mud server.

 ### Download
 This project is currently deployed on [Bintray](https://bintray.com/).